LNL polycategories and doctrines of linear logic: polycategories

 \begin{cor} Any functor of \lnl polycategories preserves nonlinear products and terminal objects. \end{cor} \begin{proof} The equations in \cref{thm:cartprod}\ref{item:cart4} are preserved by any functor. \end{proof}

-\begin{rmk} If we changed notation as suggested in \cref{rmk:double-split} to regard the nonlinear objects (or the ``right-hand'' ones) as instead forming a co-cartesian co-multicategory, then the identical operations $\times$ and $1$ would instead behave like a coproduct and an initial object (and hence would be better denoted $+$ and $\varnothing$). \end{rmk}
+\begin{rem} If we changed notation as suggested in \cref{rmk:double-split} to regard the nonlinear objects (or the ``right-hand'' ones) as instead forming a co-cartesian co-multicategory, then the identical operations $\times$ and $1$ would instead behave like a coproduct and an initial object (and hence would be better denoted $+$ and $\varnothing$). \end{rem}